laurielim/REACT21K_UNIT_TESTING/end_assignment-books/Books.md

 ### **getPriceOfTheExtras(id)**

-Returns the total price of extras bunled with the book
+Returns the total price of extras bundled with the book

 - Parameters: id of the book to be searched
 - Return: the total price of extras.
 If no extras is found returns 0